The European market potential for vases

 Material

-Vases come in a wide variety of materials, from natural materials such as ceramics, glass, metal, wood and paper, to recycled materials, to synthetic materials such as plastics, rubber, resins and composite materials.
+Vases come in a wide variety of materials, from natural materials (such as ceramics, glass, metal, wood and paper), to recycled materials, to synthetic materials, to even textile fabrics.
 They can be produced industrially, by hand, or with the help of simple power tools.

 Glass and ceramic vases are the most common.
 However, varying consumer preferences and the need for design flexibility stimulate the use of different materials.
 Each material creates a different look, feel and customer appeal.